MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-email-notifications.md

 ## View and edit email notifications

-If you skipped the email notification step, or if you want to view or edit email notification settings for your company, follow these steps:
+To view or edit email notification settings for your company, follow these steps:

 1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.